 What are scones?

-A scone is simply a baked good that is either sweet or savoury, made from flour (wheat or oat), butter, baking powder (or soda), and milk.
+A scone is simply a baked good that is either sweet or savory, made from flour (wheat or oat), butter, baking powder (or soda), and milk.
 These tasty delights originated in Cornwall, England.
-But are enjoyed in my home country of South Africa, and are fairly popular here in New Zealand, and Australia.
+But are enjoyed in my home country of South Africa, and are popular here in New Zealand, and Australia.

 Ingredients